Fears of ‘chaotic’ rescue as Afghan quake kills at least 1,000

 Wednesday’s quake was the deadliest in Afghanistan since 2002.

-"1,000 dead, 1,500 injured, and this number might go up, many families have been lost.
-Injured people have been taken to Kabul and Gardez," Mohammad Amin Hozaifa, information and culture director of Paktika, said.
+Mohammad Amin Hozaifa, information and culture director of Paktika, said: “1,000 dead, 1,500 injured, and this number might go up, many families have been lost.
+Injured people have been taken to Kabul and Gardez.”

 Most of the confirmed deaths were in Paktika, where 255 people were killed and more than 200 injured, Mr Ayubi added.
 In the province of Khost, 25 were dead and 90 had been taken to hospital.

-Haibatullah Akhundzada, the supreme leader of the ruling Taliban, offered his condolences in a statement.
+In a rare move, the Taliban’s supreme leader, Haibatullah Akhundzadah, who almost never appears in public, pleaded with the international community and humanitarian organisations “to help the Afghan people affected by this great tragedy and to spare no effort”.

-Shaking was felt by about 119 million people in Pakistan, Afghanistan and India, the EMSC said on Twitter, but there were no immediate reports of damage or casualties in Pakistan.
+Shaking was felt by about 119 million people in Pakistan, Afghanistan and India, the European Mediterranean Seismological Centre (EMSC) said on Twitter, but there were no immediate reports of damage or casualties in Pakistan.

-The EMSC put the earthquake's magnitude at 6.1, though the USGC said it was 5.9.
+The EMSC put the earthquake's magnitude at 6.1, though the US Geological Survey (USGC) said it was 5.9.

 Adding to the challenge for Afghan authorities is recent flooding in many regions, which the disaster agency said had killed 11, injured 50 and blocked stretches of highway.

-Ms Nemat said that the earthquake comes after a series of extreme weather hit Afghanistan, fuelled by climate change.
+Ms Nemat said that the earthquake comes after a series of extreme weather hit Afghanistan, fuelled by the climate crisis.

 “If you notice in the past months, multiple climate-related situations have developed in Afghanistan.
 Due to the heatwave, the forests in Nuristan were on fire.
 It was not too long ago that heavy rains and floods hit the south and southeast of the country.
 Every year it seems to get worse.”